Robustly Self-Ordered Graphs: Constructions and Applications to Property Testing: Application to Testing Bounded-Degree Graph Properties

 Note that if $G'\in\Pi$, then it holds that $G'=\pi(G'_s)$ for some $s\in\Phi$ and some permutation $\pi\in\Sym_{3n}$.
 In this case, it holds that $|I'|=n$ and we always find a pivot $p\in V$.
-Furthermore, $A'$ equals the restriction of $\pi$ to $[n]$, the isomorphism test always succeeds, and the emulation of oracle access to $s$ is perfect.
+Furthermore, $A'$ equals the restriction of $\pi$ to $[n]$, the ``equality (between induced subgraphs) test'' always succeeds, and the emulation of oracle access to $s$ is perfect.
 Hence, we accept with high probability (or always, if $T$ has one-sided error probability).

 On the other hand, suppose that $G'$ is $\e$-far from $\Pi$.
-If either $|I'|<(1-0.1\e)\cdot n$ or the subgraph of $G'$ induced by $V'$ is $0.1\e$-far from $A'(G_{I'})$, where $G_{I'}$ denotes the subgraph of $G_n$ induced by $I'$, then we reject with high probability due to one of the first two tests.
-Otherwise, letting $\pi$ be an arbitrary bijection of $[3n]$ to $[3n]$ that extends $A'$, it follows that for some $s\in\bitset^n$ the graph $G'$ is $0.2\e$-close to $\pi(G'_s)$, since we may obtain $\pi(G'_s)$ from $G'$ by modifying the neighborhood of $0.1n$ vertices in $I'$ as well as of the vertices in $[n]\setminus I'$.
-Furthermore, for every $i\in[n]$ on which $A'$ is defined, it holds that $s_i=1$ if and only if the two neighbors of $A'(i)$ that have degree at most~2 are connected.
-By the hypothesis regarding $G'$, the string $s$ must be $2.4\e$-far from $\Phi$, and $A'(i)=\pi(i)$ whenever $A'$ is defined on $i\in[n]$.
+If either $|I'|<(1-0.1\e)\cdot n$ or the subgraph of $G'$ induced by $V'$ is $0.1\e$-far from the $A'$-image of the subgraph of $G_n$ induced by $I'$, then we reject with high probability due to one of the first two tests.
+Otherwise, letting $\pi$ be an arbitrary bijection of $[3n]$ to $[3n]$ that extends $A'$, it follows that for some $s\in\bitset^n$ the graph~$G'$ is $0.2\e$-close to $\pi(G'_s)$, since we may obtain $\pi(G'_s)$ from $G'$ by modifying the neighborhood of $0.1n$ vertices in $I'$ as well as of the vertices in $[n]\setminus I'$.
+Furthermore, for every $i\in[n]$ on which~$A'$ is defined, it holds that $s_i=1$ if and only if the two neighbors of $A'(i)$ that have degree at most~2 are connected.
+By the hypothesis regarding $G'$, the string $s$ must be $\frac{0.8\e\cdot3dn/2}{n}$-far from~$\Phi$, and $A'(i)=\pi(i)$ whenever $A'$ is defined on $i\in[n]$.
 It follows that either the emulation of $T$ was abruptly terminated (leading to rejection) or the answers provided to $T$ are according to $s$.
 Hence, we reject with high probability. \EPF

+\paragraph{Digest: Tightly reducing testing properties of strings to testing graph properties.} In continuation to (the main part of) Corollary~\ref{pt:reduction:cor}, we highlight the fact that Construction~\ref{string2graph:con} not only reduces testing the string property $\Phi$ to testing the graph property~$\Pi$, but rather does so in a rather tight manner.
+Specifically, for $\Phi,\Pi$ and $Q_\Phi,Q_\Pi$ as in Corollary~\ref{pt:reduction:cor}, it holds that $Q_\Phi(n,\e)$ and $Q_\Pi(\Theta(n),\Theta(\e))$ agree up to a $\poly(\log n)$ factor.
+In other words, {\em for any property of strings $\Phi$, there exists a property of bounded-degree graphs $\Pi$ such that the {\rm(}query and time{\rm)} complexity of testing $\Phi$ is reflected in the {\rm(}query and time{\rm)} complexity of testing $\Pi$}, where our notion of reflection allows for a polylogarithmic slackness.
+Recall that the transformation of strings in $\Phi$ to graphs in $\Pi$ is (strongly/locally) efficient.